4 Email Tips That Will Get Your Small Business Converting

 Avoiding The Spam Box

 We already know that in order to get and retain a customer, you need to stay out of the dreaded spam box.
-Because more people are checking email on their phones, your emails should be mobile-optimized and one of the most important ways you can do this is to ensure your images have ATL tags.
+Because more people are checking email on their phones, your emails should be mobile-optimized and one of the most important ways you can do this is to ensure your images have ALT tags.
 In an article in Entrepreneur, Kristen Gramigna says that images often don’t show up on mobile devices and because of this, those emails get relegated to the spam box.

 Target Your Messages